 Dr. Eischen teaches Fracture Mechanics (MAE 543).
 This is a classical course that assesses the effects of cracks on the failure of structures and residual life.
 He augments the classical material with numerous case studies of industrial failures.

-At the undergraduate level, Dr. Eischen teaches Strength of Mechanical Components (MAE 316) and Analysis for Mechanical Engineering Design (MAE 415).
+At the undergraduate level, Dr. Eischen has recently developed a hands-on Introduction to Mechanical Engineering Design course (MAE 200) for all mechanical engineering students that enter the department.
+He also teaches Strength of Mechanical Components (MAE 316) and Mechanical Engineering Design (MAE 413).
 In both courses, he relates the subject to the real-world design failures he has gathered through his industrial interactions.
 He tends to teach the concepts through the use of a good number of examples.

 Outside of work, Dr. Eischen enjoys a wide range of outdoor activities with his wife and two sons, including exercising, barbecuing , and wakeboarding.